 Amazing.
-I had a date with a stunning, sexy, vivacious girl who was also my bosses’ daughter.
-Of course, I thought, everyone will be very envious when they find out.
+I had arranged a date with a stunning, sexy, vivacious girl who was also my bosses’ daughter and an heiress.
 Sophie must be one of the most desirable single women in the area – good looking, rich and famous.
-The downside for me would be that I will suffer a loss of my privacy, and become public property, the subject of store gossip and local news.
-What the hell!
-I could do with a bit of glamour in my life.
+I expect everyone will be very envious when they find out.
+It’ll be the subject of store gossip and local news.
+I imagine I will suffer a loss of my privacy, but what the hell, I could do with a bit of glamour in my life.
 It might be cool to be recognised in the street.
 What will my family and friends think?
 What will Chakka think?
 Would she be pleased for me or jealous?
 My mind raced out of control.

-Then I came down to earth.
-I had to think what sort of date I should take Sophie on.
-It couldn’t be too expensive so no posh romantic restaurants.
-The cinema would be no good as we wouldn’t have a chance to talk.
+Then I sobered up.
+I had to decide what sort of date I should take Sophie on.
+It couldn’t be expensive so no posh romantic restaurants.
+The cinema or theatre would be no good as we wouldn’t have a chance to talk.
+A pub would be naff.
 Problems, problems, think laterally.
 Oh I know we’ll go bowling.
 That’d be fun.
 Even if she’s crap at it we’ll have a laugh and I could always help her if she’s completely useless.
 What about eating though?
 I wouldn’t want to eat there.
+Naff food.
 Oh there’s that little veggie place not too far from the bowling.
 We could go there.

 I was thinking these thoughts as the train rumbled west towards my folks in North Wales.